 This happens on occasion with most devices, and is quickly fixed by software updates or simply repairing a bluetooth device to your LG G5.
 For one, unpair and repair any device trying to use Bluetooth, as that could fix it.
 And if any “permissions” appear during this process make sure its set to allow.
 Owners can also head into permission controls in settings and make sure they didn’t deny access to certain apps.

 Another route is to head into settings> general > smart settings and make sure an app or profile isn’t turning off or messing with Bluetooth.
-Last but not least, almost every small WiFi, Bluetooth or other issue we see with any phone typically gets fixed by a simple reboot.
+This happens more than you think.
+Custom profiles turn it off to improve battery life.
+Furthermore, almost every WiFi or Bluetooth complaint typically gets fixed by a simple reboot.
 Hold power button down, hit reboot, and let the phone restart fresh.
 This fixes most problems.

 LG G5 Always On Display

-One of the many key features of the LG G5 we saw during the announcement up on stage, and on those wacky LG G5 commercials is the Always On Display option.
+One of the many great features on the LG G5 is the Always-On Display.
 This keeps a small portion of the screen on 24/7 with the time, date, weather information, battery life and even incoming notifications.

 It’s a great feature, but LG disabled it out of the box.
 As a result owners will need to follow this LG G5 Always On Display guide to enable it.
 Once done, you’ll get at-a-glance information without ever turning on the display.
-Simply head into settings > display and turn on always on display.
+Simply head into settings > display and turn it on.
+We love this feature.

 LG G5 Fingerprint Issues

 Overall we’ve been very impressed by the LG G5 fingerprint scanner.
 It’s faster and easier to setup than the Galaxy S7, very accurate, and works great.
-However select cases by Spigen or VRS Design hit volume keys, and makes the power button and scanner not work.
-Make sure a case isn’t interfering, before trying other steps below.
+However select cases can get in the way or change the angle for readings, causing some errors.
+That and a few other solutions can be found below.